lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ### Timing Control Registers

-For standard mode, fast-mode and fast-mode plus, the timing requirements for each transaction are detailed in Table 10 of the [I2C specification](https://www.nxp.com/docs/en/user-guide/UM10204.pdf).
+For standard mode, fast-mode and fast-mode plus, the timing requirements for each transaction are detailed in Table 10 of the [I2C specification (rev. 6)](https://web.archive.org/web/20210813122132/https://www.nxp.com/docs/en/user-guide/UM10204.pdf).
 In order to claim complete compatibility at each mode, the state machine timings need to be adapted to whether there are Standard-mode, Fast-mode and Fast-mode Plus targets on the bus.
 Furthermore, depending on the actual capacitance of the bus, even a bus with all Fast-mode Plus capable targets may have to operate at slower speeds than 1Mbaud.
 For example, the host may need to run at lower frequencies, as discussed in Section 5.2 of the specification, but the computation of the nominal frequency will depend on timing specifications in Table 10, in this case particularly, the limits on t<sub>LOW</sub>, t<sub>HIGH</sub>, t<sub>r</sub>, and t<sub>f</sub>.